dsmyda/Janet/README.md

 Digest and cache a subset of your database schema.

-openquery will fetch tables matching the filters.
+openquery will fetch tables matching the filter criteria.
 The results will be saved to disk and can be referenced when calling `/api/question`.
 See `/api/question` for more details.

 Request Body